p34eu/selectables/README.md

 1. Multiple instances on different zones and items are possible, but it is good to enable them only when needed.

 2. When selecting, "noselect" class  gets applied  to the zone, to avoid unwanted text selections.

 ## Why?
-Created in effort to drop code size and dependancy on jquery && jquery.ui for small projects.
+Created in effort to drop code size and dependency on jquery && jquery.ui for small projects.